 Fluoride Treatments in Portland, OR

 Fluoride helps protect against cavities (caries) and can reduce tooth sensitivity.
 It is a naturally occurring element that helps harden tooth enamel and makes it more resistant to acid exposure.

-Many people are aware that topical (applied to the surface of the teeth) fluoride is commonly applied for children’s teeth – but fluoride can also be a beneficial part of a preventative dental regime for a variety of adults.
+Most know that topical (applied to the surface of the teeth) fluoride is common for children – but fluoride can also be a beneficial part of a preventative dental regime for adults.

 Pediatric Dental Care